 - written answers to questions;

 - reports, projects & presentations;

-- case studies;
+- · case studies;

 - · observations of students performing tasks; and

 - supervisor reports.

-All assignments are to be uploaded electronically to the student portal in JobReady against the correct unit and labelled per the instructions on the assessment template.
+All assignments are to be completed online and/or uploaded electronically to the student portal in aXcelerate against the correct unit and labelled per the instructions provided.